 At another point, there’s a huge glacial erratic about 100 yards to the south of the trail.
 Matt and I agreed that there must be some weird reason why the trail didn’t take us to it.
 After all, every CFPA trail goes out of its way to walk alongside such things.
 We let it go without too much thought.

 After a very short uphill flanking the side of Spooner Hill, we came upon a little pond.
 It was chilly.

 The next mile or so was rather uneventful, though we did walk along and cross another of Ashford’s many dirt roads: Moon Road.
 (Did I mention that Ashford has a lot of dirt roads?)

 From there, we continued east on a hillside that, for unexplained reasons, caused me to mention to Matt, “This place has a weird vibe.”
 There was a barbed wire fence alongside of us for several minutes through the pine forest; dogs bayed in the distance.
 But neither of those are valid reasons to call a random patch of woods in eastern Ashford weird.

 We crossed into Eastford with no fanfare and came upon Jerry’s Bench shortly thereafter.
 You know… Jerry.
 And his bench.
 In Eastford.
 At the top of a field in the middle of the woods.

 I have no idea who Jerry is or was, but this was a nice little respite.
-Matt quipped that Jerry probably sat on this bench at shot deer that surely walk across this field often.
+Matt quipped that Jerry probably sat on this bench and shot deer that surely walk across this field often.
 We developed a totally unfair story about Unknown Jerry and his lazy hunting ways.